Reviewing China Modern Agricultural Informatn (CMCI) and Genuine Parts (GPC)

-China Modern Agricultural Informatn (OTCMKTS:CMCI) and Genuine Parts (NYSE:GPC) are both consumer staples companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their analyst recommendations, dividends, valuation, profitability, risk, earnings and institutional ownership.
+China Modern Agricultural Informatn (OTCMKTS:CMCI) and Genuine Parts (NYSE:GPC) are both consumer staples companies, but which is the superior business?
+We will compare the two companies based on the strength of their analyst recommendations, profitability, institutional ownership, valuation, dividends, risk and earnings.

-China Modern Agricultural Informatn has a beta of -0.56, meaning that its stock price is 156% less volatile than the S&P 500.
-Comparatively, Genuine Parts has a beta of 1.11, meaning that its stock price is 11% more volatile than the S&P 500.
+China Modern Agricultural Informatn has a beta of -0.56, indicating that its share price is 156% less volatile than the S&P 500.
+Comparatively, Genuine Parts has a beta of 1.11, indicating that its share price is 11% more volatile than the S&P 500.

 Analyst Recommendations

-This is a summary of recent recommendations and price targets for China Modern Agricultural Informatn and Genuine Parts, as reported by MarketBeat.com.
+This is a summary of recent ratings and price targets for China Modern Agricultural Informatn and Genuine Parts, as provided by MarketBeat.

 |Sell Ratings